E-Conners-Lab/The_Learning_log/README.md

 7. Configured static file handling and `collectstatic` for deployment.
 8. Added deployment configuration:
    - `render.yaml` (Gunicorn entrypoint)
-   - `.platform.app.yaml` and `platformshconfig` for environment-based DB settings
    - `requirements_remote.txt` for production dependencies
 9. Set up CI with GitHub Actions to run Django tests on pushes and pull requests.